 This is true provided that:

-- the defendant completed his jail term (if imposed).
+- you completed his jail term (if imposed).

-A conviction under these laws will only hurt a person’s gun rights if it is a felony conviction.
+A conviction under these laws will only hurt your gun rights if it is a felony conviction.

 California law says that felons cannot: